ggonnella/gfapy/manual/custom_records.md

 tags are sometimes wrongly taken as positional fields.
 Therefore, the user shall validate the number of positional fields (```line.positional_fieldnames.size```).

+### Extensions

+The support for custom fields is limited, as RGFA does not know which and how many fields are there and how shall they be validated.
+It is possible to create an extension of RGFA, which defines new record
+types: this will allow to use these record types in a similar way to the built-in types.
+However, extending the library requires sligthly more advanced programming than just using the predefined record types.
+In the chapter Extending RGFA these extensions are discussed and an example is made.

 ### Summary of custom-record related API methods
 ```